 Similarly, Hibernate Search is automatically activated and made available on the user's application classpath if and when the application server detects the need for it.
 This is the default behaviour, but you are in control and can override this all; see the WildFly JPA Reference Guide for a full list of properties you can explicitly set.

-WildFly 10 however does not include Hibernate OGM and the compatible Hibernate ORM and Hibernate Search versions and it will require some configuration to make everything works.
+WildFly 14.0 however does not include Hibernate OGM and it will require some configuration to make everything works.